Memorable Golf in Portugal

 Golf in Portugal follows the rules of the Royal and Ancient Golf Club of St Andrews and the United States Golf Association.
 Visitors are also expected to understand golfing etiquette.

-Visitng players should have a handicap certificate and usually the average maximum handicap is 28 for men and 36 for ladies.
+Visiting players should have a handicap certificate and usually the average maximum handicap is 28 for men and 36 for ladies.

 Golfers should dress smartly and appropriately and use soft spike footwear.
 Jeans and trainers aren't normally allowed.
 These are general rules but it is best to check the specific regulations with each course before you play.